Probabilistic modeling of car traffic accidents: Introduction

 To describe mathematically the jump intensity of counting processes like the one reported in Figure~\ref{fig:motivation}, different approaches exist in the literature.
 When considering the occurrence of traffic accidents from a statistical point of view, Poisson models are a frequent choice~\cite{Djauhari.2002,Gustavsson.1976}.
 Nevertheless, as data comparisons depict, their applicability is limited due to larger variances in real world data than those models predict (over-dispersion).
 In~\cite{Lord.2010,Sipos.2017} this issue is further elaborated and first approaches to bypass it are presented.

 Building on~\cite{Goettlich.2024}, where the influence of previous accidents on the probability of further accidents was investigated using a Hawkes process, in this paper we follow instead the idea that, as mentioned before, accidents are driven by some self-excitation property.
-This property, first considered for earthquakes \cite{Hawkes.1971}, has been investigated in the context of traffic accidents in~\cite{Kalair.2020,Motagi.2023} for a data validation in London and the US.
+The latter, first considered for earthquakes \cite{Hawkes.1971}, has been investigated recently in the context of traffic accidents in~\cite{alaimo2024JABES,errais2022AOR,Kalair.2020,Motagi.2023}.
 We refer to~\cite{Li.2018} for a simulation-driven investigation of statistical properties and a maximum-likelihood analysis of accident parameters.
 However, since the Hawkes process has a jump intensity that typically decays rapidly in time, it is only useful for the description of short-term accident patterns and not for the explanation of the main effects depicted in Figure \ref{fig:motivation}.

 To overcome this difficulty, while keeping an eye on the amenability of our model to insightful analytical investigations, we propose a stochastic counting process featuring a generalised version of the self-excitation property recalled above.
 In particular, its jump probability consists of a time-dependent background intensity supplemented by a term proportional to the cumulative number of accidents occurred up to the current time, the so-called self-excitation intensity.
 For both terms we consider prototypical assumptions and derive the corresponding characteristics of the stochastic process.
 Specifically, by combining methods from probability and differential equations in a spirit reminiscent of that of the kinetic theory, we estimate the large-time trend of the process, the behaviour of its statistical moments, and, under certain assumptions, we even provide an explicit expression of its law.
 Particularly relevant are moreover the time instants of occurrence of traffic accidents as well as the time elapsing between two consecutive accidents (interaccident time).
 For both quantities, which are random variables linked to the main counting process, we provide explicit probabilistic characterisations, showing that in general their distributions do not follow those typically postulated in the more standard probabilistic descriptions mentioned above.
 This is in line with the observed mismatch of e.g., Poisson models when employed to describe mathematically traffic accidents.